-The Financial Freedom Countdown journey has two parts.
+The financial independance journey has two parts.
 Accumulating wealth and preserving wealth.
 Both of these phases involve investing in income-producing assets but with different risk characteristics.
-In the accumulation phase, your human capital is high, and you can afford to take risks with moonshot investing or asymmetric bets like bitcoin.
+In the accumulation phase, your human capital is high, and you can afford to take risks with moonshot investing or asymmetric bets like cryptocurrency investing or SPACs.

 Once you accumulate significant wealth, it is time to shift gears into preservation mode.
 There is no point in continuing to play risky games when you have already won.
 It is now time to earn steady returns with asset-backed securities like crowdfunded real estate or farmland investing.
 Let us focus today on how to start investing in farmland.

 Is Farmland A Good Investment?